Rules and Procedures

 - Explain ground rules, including:

-- Everyone will have an opportunity to provide information relevant to the grievance so it is essential that there is: No interrupting, only respectful language, questions will only be asked through the Student Judiciary.
+- Participants, including the Grievance, Respondent, and approved witnesses, will have an opportunity to provide information relevant to the grievance so it is essential that there is: No interrupting, only respectful language, questions will only be asked through the Student Judiciary.

 - Attendees not complying with these expectations may be asked to leave and a decision will be reached based on the available information.